 The Common Name You Have Entered Does Not Match the Base Option

-The [*] represents all sub-domains you can secure with this type of certificate.
+As earlier explained, the [*] represents all sub-domains you can secure with this type of certificate.
 For example, if you want to secure www.domain.com, mail.domain.com and secure.domain.com, you will need to enter *.domain.com as the Common Name in the CSR.

 Note: You cannot create a Wildcard with a sub-domain before the asterisk, e.g. mail.*.domain.com, or double Wildcards, such as *.*.domain.com.